x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-using-third-party-cloud.md

 3. Update the DNS records for the domains that you added in step 1.
 (Not sure how to do this?
 Follow the instructions on [this page](https://go.microsoft.com/fwlink/p/?LinkID=534835).)
 The following DNS records control mail flow:

    - **MX record**: Your domain's MX record must point to your third-party service provider.
 Follow their guidelines for how to configure your MX record.

    - **SPF record**: All mail sent from your domain to the internet originates in Office 365, so your SPF record requires the standard value for Office 365:

      ```
      v=spf1 include:spf.protection.outlook.com -all
      ```

-    You only need to include the third-party service in your SPF record if your organization sends **outbound** internet email through the service (where the third-party service would be a source for email from your domain).
+     You would only need to include the third-party service in your SPF record if your organization sends **outbound** internet email through the service (where the third-party service would be a source for email from your domain).

 ### Scenario 2 (unsupported) - MX record points to third-party solution without spam filtering